Scorpions in Gilbert, Arizona: Hotspots & Prevention

 Can scorpions in Gilbert climb walls and end up in beds?

-Common bedroom sting scenarios include reaching for items on nightstands, grabbing towels or clothing from the floor, or rolling over onto a scorpion that climbed up bed skirts or blankets touching the ground.
+Common bedroom sting scenarios include reaching for items on nightstands, grabbing towels or clothing from the floor, or rolling over onto a scorpion that reached the bed by way of bed skirts or blankets touching the floor.
 One Gilbert resident's story involved finding a bark scorpion on their pillow at 3 a.m. — discovered only when they felt movement near their face.

 Your bed safety checklist: - Pull all bedding at least 2 inches off the floor - Move beds away from walls (scorpions travel along edges) - Remove bed skirts entirely during scorpion season - Don't store shoes or clothes under the bed - Shake out any bedding that touches the floor before sleeping